 Area of sustainability: Travel and transportSustainability, Estates and Campus Services

 Madelyn is the administrator within the Travel and Transport team.
 She is responsible for overseeing the daily operation of the car parks and permit system, and administrating / supporting various sustainable transport measures such as the provision of electric vehicle charging points, and of lockers for cyclists, runners and walkers.
 She joined the Travel & Transport team in July 2019.

 The Centre for Environment and Society brings together world-leading staff and impact-focused sustainability to work on the social dimensions of sustainability challenges and solutions.
 The Centre is home to a number of staff from a variety of departments.
 The centre is committed to informing the global transition to a green economy which supports environmental well-being and social and economic justice.

 Area of sustainability: Social Dimensions of sustainability challenges and solutions.Director at the Centre for Environment and Society, Essex Business School

 Kelum is the Director at the Centre for Environment and Society.
-The centre’s aim is to be a strong hub for research at Essex on environmental issues, including how environmental issues interact with society, which builds cross-disciplinary connections to produce world-changing environmental research.
-To act as a beacon for Education for Sustainability, inculcating a sense of responsibility in our students and deepening their knowledge of environmental issues and to be a strong environmental partner to the University and to the local community, working to enhance the local environment and catalysing students to act as ‘change agents’ for sustainability.
+The centre’s aim is to be a strong hub for research at Essex on environmental issues, including how environmental issues interact with society.
+The centre also builds cross-disciplinary connections to produce environmental research whilst acting as a beacon for Education for Sustainability, and to be a strong environmental partner to the University and to the local community.

 UoE Sustainability on social media: